When we got up this morning, I was pleasantly surprised by temps just

 inches deep over gravel and small round river rock.
 On the other side I decide to leave the

-trailside campsite, then 100 yards or so further a faint trail down to the
+trailside campsite, then 100 yards further a faint trail down to the

 river at Big Bluff Hole.
 Which today